Writing as healing: how writing can improve your well-being (Infographic)

 Reflecting On Daily Proceedings

 People who keep a journal reflect on the choices they make and are able to see if they turned out to be good or bad.
-This reflective process trains you to think critically and make better decisions for the forseeable future.
+This reflective process trains you to think critically and make better decisions for the foreseeable future.

 Show Gratitude Towards People In Your Life